-Disclaimer – I am a HUGE believer in the absolute necessity for modern businesses to have a world-class cloud contact centre solution.
-What I am not as keen on is seeing marketing campaigns during Covid-19 purporting to be able to solve all your work from home contact centre agent problems in a matter of days.
+Disclaimer – We are huge believers in the absolute necessity for modern businesses to have a world-class cloud contact centre solution.
+What we aren’t as keen on is seeing marketing campaigns during Covid-19 purporting to be able to solve all your work from home contact centre agent problems in a matter of days.

-The critical point is, whilst there is a short term requirement to get contact centre team members working from home (or at a minimum, having the option to do so if needed), making knee-jerk decisions to solve short term problems is likely going to lead to a poorer customer experience (CX) over the medium to long term.
-We are already seeing organisations that have made short-term tech decisions to plug a gap (i.e. getting call recordings for the WFH solution) starting to plan for how they wind them back once the Covid-19 emergency is over.
-Worse still, it is impacting their ability to execute their strategic call centre technology transformations.
+The critical point is, while there is a short-term requirement to get contact centre team members working from home (or at a minimum, having the option to do so if needed), making knee-jerk decisions to solve short term problems is likely going to lead to a poorer customer experience (CX) over the medium to long term.
+We’ve observed organisations that made short-term tech decisions to plug a gap (i.e., getting call recordings for the WFH solution) starting to plan for how they’ll wind them back once the Covid-19 emergency is over.
+Even worse, it is impacting their ability to execute their strategic call centre technology transformations.

 The good news is that these mistakes are avoidable.
-By making intelligent moves now, you can solve both short term challenges and set yourself up to make a quantum leap in how you engage with your customers in the future.
+By making intelligent moves now, businesses can solve both short term challenges and set themselves up to make a quantum leap in how they engage with their customers in the future.
 The not so good news?
-It isn’t going to be as quick and as simple as those seductive (can I say irresponsible?) marketing pitches suggest.
+It isn’t going to be as quick and simple as those seductive (can we say irresponsible?) marketing pitches suggest.

-Let’s clear up a few things first.
-Call centre team members working from home is not a new concept.
-It has been contemplated and tested for years, and there is a reason (many, in fact) that it hasn’t taken off at scale.
+Let’s clear up a few misconceptions.
+Call centre team members working from home isn’t a new concept.
+It’s been contemplated and tested for years, and there are reasons (many, in fact) that it hasn’t taken off at scale.

-First up, contact centre environments are complex!
+Firstly, contact centre environments are complex!
 They typically deal with sensitive customer data and require close support and monitoring of agents to ensure a consistent and high-quality CX is delivered.
-These factors don’t go away when a team member works from home; in fact, additional problems arise (e.g. speed and stability of internet connections, monitoring a remote agent workforce, remote technical support, team building, etc).
-If you don’t put in systems and processes to manage these risks, then… well, no one wants to go there!
+These factors don’t vanish when a team member works from home.
+In fact, additional problems arise, like the speed and stability of internet connections, monitoring a remote agent workforce, remote technical support, and team building.
+If businesses don’t implement systems and processes to manage these risks, they’re treading on dangerous grounds.

-Secondly, contact centre technology transformations are hard!
-A typical contact centre technology stack is steeped in legacy.
-They aren’t usually designed to support remote contact centre roles or to support a typical work from home environment, and we are seeing a lot of crude “hacks” to try and make them do it.
-These hacks may relieve pressure in the short term, but they are going to add a lot of dreaded “tech debt” that will slow you down when you try to transform your contact centre technology (which, by the way, you need to do 😃).
+Secondly, contact centre technology transformations are challenging!
+A typical contact centre technology stack is rooted in legacy.
+These systems aren’t usually designed to support remote contact centre roles or a typical work from home environment.
+We’ve noticed a lot of makeshift “hacks” to make them compatible.
+These might relieve pressure in the short term, but they add considerable “tech debt” that will become a hindrance when you attempt to transform your contact centre technology.

-- Consider your medium and long-term customer engagement strategic goals – and choose solutions that will help progress you along that journey.
-Will you want to support BYOD (bring your own device)?
-Intelligent IVRs that leverage speech recognition and synthesis?
+- Consider your medium and long-term customer engagement strategic goals – and opt for solutions that further that journey.
+Do you envision supporting Bring Your Own Device (BYOD)?
+Intelligent IVRs with speech recognition and synthesis?
 PCI compliant IVR payment solutions?
-This is an opportunity to take a step to unlocking these capabilities, and the best Contact Centre as a Service (CCaaS) players don’t have long-term commitments, or large implementation lead-times, which means you can move fast and without big commercial commitments.
+This is a chance to tap into these capabilities.
+Notably, the best Contact Centre as a Service (CCaaS) providers offer flexibility without prolonged commitments or extended implementation lead times.

-- Do a WFH trial with a leading CCaaS platform – pick your optimal, long term CCaaS provider and do a trial with a group of team members.
-The key to successful innovation is experimentation – there has never been a better time to rapidly experiment with leading cloud-based contact centre technologies to solve immediate challenges but also learn for future transformations.
+- Do a WFH trial with a leading CCaaS platform – select your ideal, long-term CCaaS provider and trial with a team segment.
+The essence of successful innovation is experimentation.
+There’s no better time to swiftly test leading cloud-based contact centre technologies.

 TSA are Australia’s market leading specialists in CX consultancy and services.
 We are passionate about revolutionising the way brands connect with Australians.
 How?
 By combining our local expertise with the most sophisticated customer experience technology on earth, and delivering with an expert team of customer service consultants who know exactly how to help brands care for their customers.